RustFestEU/2020.rustfest.eu/content/pages/accessibility.md

 * Providing quiet spaces for people with sensory issues, or simply in need of a break.
 * Access to non-gendered toilets.
 * Serving a wide range of food and special requests.
-* An all-around help hotline during the time of the conference: +49 231 5896255

-We are currently clarifying the situation around guide and service animals with the venue.

 If you’re not sure whether the concession rate should apply to you, please do get in touch.